Vencord/Docs/src/content/docs/installing/custom-plugins.md

 Restart Discord and your plugin should show up in the plugins tab!

 :::caution
-Be careful not to accidentally create an empty folder inside your `userplugins` folder.
+If you get a `TypeError: Cannot read properties of undefined (reading 'localeCompare')` error, you need to also [set up the plugin boilerplate code](/plugins#plugin-boilerplate).

-If you get a `TypeError: Cannot read properties of undefined (reading 'localeCompare')` error, this is why.
+Try building and restarting Discord after the boilerplate is set up, and the error should disappear.
 :::